Iammuratc/satellitepy/docs/creating_patches.md

 * `--in-label-folder`: Input label folder.
 This folder consists of label files, for example, .xml files for Fair1M.
 * `--in-label-format`: Input label format.
 Since each dataset has its own label format, this should be adjusted accordingly.
 All label formats can be found in `satellitepy.data.labels`.
 * `--out-folder`: Output folder.
 The patches will be stored in this folder.
 * `--patch-overlap`: Stride.
-The neighboring patches will overlap for the pixels of <patch-overlap>.
+The neighboring patches will overlap for <patch-overlap> pixels .
 This is needed, so each object is present in patches without any cutoff part.
-There are many more arguments, e.g., `truncated-object-thr` and `log-path`.
+There are many more arguments such as `truncated-object-thr` and `log-path`.
 You can find all arguments in [the script](tools/data/create_patches.py).

 # Special Cases